probe973/hsc-5066y/jamovi/descriptives-continuous/02-dispersion.md

 So, the **25th percentile** is the point where 25% of data are below this value and 75% are avove this value.
 The **75th percentile** is the point where 75% of data are below this value and 25% are above.

-The **inter-quartile range** is the difference between the middle 50% of the data.
+The **inter-quartile range** is the spread of the middle 50% of the data.

 </div>